AI Settings

 Go to Admin & Settings > AI Settings.

-In the AI service providers section, click the arrow to the left of the provider name to expand and display a list of available services.
+In the AI service providers section, click the arrow to the left of the provider name to expand and display a list of available models.

-Use the toggle switch to the right to enable or disable each service.
+Use the toggle switch to the right to enable or disable each individual model.

 When disabling a service, users will need to confirm the action by clicking the Disable button.

-The Studio Package Usage tab provides a detailed breakdown of your team’s AI Assets, such as Annotation Builders and Process Copilots, that are currently in use.
-From this tab, Admins can see where each AI asset is being used, the type of asset, the LLM assigned to this product, and the service provider it is using.
+The Studio Package Usage and ML Workbench Usage tabs provide a detailed breakdown of your team’s AI Assets, such as Annotation Builders, Process Copilots, or Machine Learning Notebooks that are currently in use.
+From these tabs, Admins can see where each AI asset is being used, the type of asset, the LLM assigned to this product, and the service provider it is using.
 Admins can also use the toggle switch to disable individual assets and pause any AI Output consumption by that asset.